Hyperentangled Time-bin and Polarization Quantum Key Distribution

 To use an AND gate (Analog Devices HMC746LC3C) and adjustable delay chip (ON Semi.
 MC100EP195B) with low jitter ($<100$ ps) and high bandwidth ($>1$ GHz), we needed a high-speed comparator (Maxim Int.
 MAX9602) to transform the electrical signals from the detectors (TTL and decaying exponential pulses) into signals compatible with high-speed differential logic standards like CML and PECL.
-Additionally, to achieve a subnanosecond pulse so the AND gate had $\sim1$ ns acceptance window, the pulses from the detectors were shortened to $<1$ ns using a cascade of 2 high-speed D flip-flops (ON Semi.
+Additionally, to achieve a sub-nanosecond pulse so the AND gate had about $1$-ns acceptance window, the pulses from the detectors were shortened to $<1$ ns using a cascade of two high-speed D flip-flops (ON Semi.
 NBSG53A).
 A pulse shortening effect was created by sending the comparator output into the CLK of the D flip-flop with Q (input) attached to logic HIGH and using a delayed copy of the output as a reset signal after the pulse was sent through the flip-flop.
-This long pulse was then sent through another D flip-flop with a short reset signal, producing a much shorter pulse ($\sim1$ ns) than the detector output pulses ($\sim40$ ns).
+This long pulse was then sent through another D flip-flop with a short reset signal, producing a much shorter pulse (about $1$ ns) than the detector output pulses (about $40$ ns).
 See Fig. \ref{fastAND} for a pictorial description.

 After the signal conditioning, the eight detector signals were copied three times (once for each time bin) and sent to the AND gate (Analog Devices HMC746LC3C).
 The laser CLK was copied 24 times and each copy was sent through two adjustable delay chips (ON Semi.
 MC100EP195B) in succession before being sent to the AND gate to be compared with the detector signal.
 At each AND gate, if the detector signal and laser CLK signal arrived within about 1 ns of one another, the output of the AND gate went HIGH for the duration of their overlap.